amazon-archives/sagemaker-containers/README.rst

        }
    }'

-Provides the entire training information as a JSON encoded dictionary.
+Provides the entire training information as a JSON-encoded dictionary.